DIY Wall-Mounted Spice Cabinet (Easy & Rustic)

 Hand opening a DIY wall-mounted spice cabinet's door

 Get your spices organized and add style to your kitchen with this easy to make wood spice rack.
 This rustic wall-mounted cabinet has a chicken wire door, chalky paint exterior, and adjustable stained wood shelves.
-The free printable plans make this a simple project for do it yourselfers of any skill level.
+The printable plans make this a simple project for do it yourselfers of any skill level.

 You may also enjoy this DIY Wood Spice Shelf and this DIY Tiered Spice Rack.